Digitize VHS or any of the Following Memories

 Will I have to convert my memories again and again?

 Great question!
-We have all had to change from one format to another again and again.
+We have all had to repeatedly change from one format to another.
 Why is digitizing today any different?
 Thankfully, there are several good answers.

-- Once a file is in a digital format, it can be easily converted through software into another format.
-The software that plays these files can even be updated to support multiple formats and adapt as needed.
+- Once a file is in a digital format, it is easily converted through software into a subsequent format.
+As technology progresses, software that plays these files will also update to support multiple formats and adapt as needed.

-- Digital files will be around as long as computers exist.
-I can play my mp4 files on old Macs, current windows and my phones, some of which are 10 years different in age.
+- Digital files will be around as long as computers exist, most importantly to enable playing mp4 files on old Macs, current Windows, and my phones, some of which are 10 years different in age.

 - There are no machines with moving parts to wear out, no tape to deteriorate, no cases or cassettes to break or malfunction.

-There is one caveat, however.
-When a computer manufacturer drops support for a particular format and rewrites their software to no longer support for an old version of video, for example.
-The key is to use only formats that are widely used across many different devices, brands, and manufacturers.
-Proprietary formats designed for one company is the risk.
+When a computer manufacturer drops support for a particular format and rewrites their software that is not backward compatible, not only is the old format unsupported, but perfectly good digital memories are lost.
+The key to digital success is to use formats that are widely used across many different devices, brands, and manufacturers, minimizing the risk of proprietary formats designed for one company.

-- Just drop off your videos and receive digital videos in a week or less.
+- Pick up your new digitized video in a week or less.